Netzach

 About Netzach

 Netzach is the seat of prophecy in its active dimension.
-The Hebrew prophets (nevi'im) received their visions through Netzach and Hod -- Netzach providing the overwhelming emotional force of the prophetic experience and Hod giving it verbal form.
-This is why prophetic experience in the Tanakh is described as overpowering: the prophet is seized by a force (Netzach) that is then channeled into speech (Hod).
+The Hebrew prophets (nevi'im) received their visions through Netzach and Hod — Netzach providing the overwhelming emotional force of the prophetic encounter and Hod giving it verbal form.
+Prophetic experience in the Tanakh is described as overpowering for this reason: the prophet is seized by a force (Netzach) that is then channeled into speech (Hod).
+The force without the form is unintelligible thunder; the form without the force is liturgy with no fire in it.
+Both are required and neither is sufficient alone.

-The connection between Netzach and desire is crucial.
-In Kabbalah, desire is not a spiritual problem to be overcome -- it is the engine of creation.
+The connection between Netzach and desire is critical.
+In Kabbalah, desire is not a spiritual problem to be overcome — it is the engine of creation.
 The Zohar teaches that God's first act was an act of desire (ratzon), and human desire, properly oriented, participates in the divine creative process.
-Netzach governs the raw force of wanting -- the eros that drives art, romance, ambition, and devotion alike.
+Netzach governs the raw force of wanting — the eros that drives art, romance, ambition, and devotion alike.
 The work is not to extinguish desire but to refine and direct it.
+This is one of the deepest places where Kabbalah and Tantra agree: desire is not the enemy; misdirected desire is.

 Chakra Parallel